AETHERWING eMOTORSPORTS // OPS

 11.2 Wall-Riding Protocol

-General Rule: Wall-riding is prohibited by default.
-It may only be used for recovery (catching the pack) if the specific league rules explicitly permit it.
+Wall-riding is prohibited by default.
+It may only be used for recovery if league rules allow it.
+Wall-riding to pass or defend position is prohibited.

 11.3 Pit Stop Protocol